mpsdskd/LEDWall/README.md

 - ...
 - PROFIT

+- Now you can connect to the ESP via it's IP, mDNS (ledwall.local) or it's hostname (ledwall.fritz.box) via your home router (sadly my favourite, as Android does not like mDNS)
+-

 ## Explanatory Images

 ## Needs:
 - ESP8266 board library (perhaps works with ESP32 as well, don't know)